Underdog-Devs-Mentors/ud-problem-sets/README.md

 ### Practice problem attribution

-We sourced data from [this list](https://github.com/jdorfman/awesome-json-datasets) and [this article](https://towardsdatascience.com/all-the-datasets-you-need-to-practice-data-science-skills-and-make-a-great-portfolio-74f2eb53b38a).
+We sourced some data from [this list](https://github.com/jdorfman/awesome-json-datasets) and [this article](https://towardsdatascience.com/all-the-datasets-you-need-to-practice-data-science-skills-and-make-a-great-portfolio-74f2eb53b38a).
 Some of the problems came from [Harvard's CS50 course](https://computersciencewiki.org/index.php/Problem_Sets).
 Others were found in various places online or created by mentors at UnderdogDevs.